 Lloyd’s publishing company, Shelter Publications, has now published eight books on building; this series is called The Shelter Library Of Building Books.
 Included are Home Work, the sequel to Shelter, Tiny Homes, and Lloyd’s favorite, Builders of the Pacific Coast.

-Lloyd Kahn is the editor in chief at Shelter Publications, has now published eight books on building; this series is called The S…
+I'm very pleased to welcome the podcast - builder, photographer, publisher, editor and blogger...
+Lloyd Kahn!
+Lloyd is the editor in chief at Shelter Publications, has now published eight books on building; this series is cal...